john-h-k/john-h-k.github.io/VexTransitionPenalties.md

 ## XSAVE and XRSTOR and their relation to preserving upper vector states

 This section assumes you know what `xsave` and `xrstor` are.
-If not, this info is basically useless to you.
+If not, see Volume 1 Chapter 13 of the (Intel Developer Manuals](https://software.intel.com/en-us/articles/intel-sdm).

 Pre skylake, if you had a clean upper state, saving state, followed by restoring state, results in a clean upper state.
 Saving with a dirty upper state, and then restoring, results in entering a preserved upper state, and entering this state invokes a one time short penalty during restore, which will become dirty if a VEX encoded instruction is executed, or cleaned by a `vzeroupper/vzeroall`.
 Restoring state with AVX state initialized (zeroed) enters a clean state, although if it is from a dirty image or preserved upper state, it invokes a penalty.